ebillov/PHP-TEST/README.md

 2. Requires PHP 5.6+
 3. Install Composer and run composer install command.
 4. Install NPM and run npm install.
+5. Configure the .env file provided for the SMTP mailer.

 #########################################################################